Assessment in Early Years

 Secondary and Sixth Form

 Each term your child will have their progress assessed in all subjects.
 The majority of subjects will have written examinations during our termly exam weeks.
-Exam weeks are scheduled in the academic calendar for 2016 – 2017 as follows:
+Exam weeks are scheduled in the academic calendar for 2019 – 2020 as follows:

-- Term 2: Week commencing 5th December 2016
+- Term 2: Fortnight commencing 2nd December 2019 (Year 11)

-- End of year exams: Week commencing 12th June 2017
+- End of year exams: Week commencing 15th June 2020 (Years 7-10)

-Each term we will publish the progress and attainment data of all our students, encouraging students to reach their ’personal best’.
+Each term we publish the progress and attainment data of all our students, encouraging students to reach their ’personal best’.